CSE6000/Fall2016/assignments/homework2/homework2.md

   * `/assignments/homework2/Taylor/Taylor/TaylorMath.c`
   * `/assignments/homework2/Taylor/Taylor/TaylorMath.h`

  Do not add other files such as `Taylor.exe`, which was created when the c code was compiled.

+## 2-4 Tag your homework
- - Tag the commit number that you want graded.
+ - Tag the commit as 'homework2' that you want graded.
 If you submit the wrong thing or make further changes to your work before the due date, you can delete old tag and re-tag to new commit.